 Total run time:

 What is the proper role of a judge?
 Where did the power of judicial review come from?
-What things are judicially enforceable This unit in the No. 86 curriculum project explores the intersection between Judges and their duty to interpret the Constitution.
+What things are judicially enforceable?
+This unit in the No. 86 curriculum project explores the intersection between judges and their duty to interpret the Constitution.
+Are judges able to use Originalism in their research and rulings or does it require academic expertise?

 Is precedent always opposed to Originalism?
 Are there certain cases or issues when precedent is helpful or imperative?
-This unit in the No. 86 curriculum explores an especially timely question of the relationship of Originalism to precedent judicial decisions.
+Are there so many non-Originalist precedents that Originalism is a moot point?
+This unit in the No. 86 curriculum explores the important question of the relationship of Originalism to preceding judicial decisions.